empathicqubit/vscode-cc65-debugger/README.md

 If you've used the default `Makefile` at
 [the CC65 project wiki](https://github.com/cc65/wiki/wiki/Bigger-Projects#the-makefile-itself),
 it's recommended to use a [slightly modified Makefile](src/__tests__/simple-project/Makefile).
-This Makefile contains targets to generate the preprocessor `.i` files, which are easier for Clang to understand to help you [browse struct data](#changes-needed-to-your-system).
 Otherwise you only need to add the `-g` option to your `CFLAGS` **and** `LDFLAGS` variables at the top of the file.